Sort by

 Creating affordable nutrition through innovation

 More than half of the global population survives on between USD 2-10 per day, so part of our research and development work is focused on creating affordable products fortified with micronutrients.
-As nutritional deficiencies can vary geographically, reflecting different eating habits, historical, cultural and religious factors and socio-economic circumstances, it’s vital we make sure such nutrients are locally relevant.
+As nutritional deficiencies can vary geographically, reflecting different eating habits, historical, cultural, ethical preferences and religious factors and socio-economic circumstances, it’s vital we make sure such nutrients are locally relevant.

-Another important aspect is closing the 'protein gap' – this refers to demand for protein that outstrips supply or where what is available is unaffordable to local communities.
-We are helping by engaging our scientists to adjust processes and recipes and by using local raw materials to develop innovative products using more affordable, plant-based proteins.
+Another important aspect is closing the ‘protein gap’ – this refers to demand for protein that outstrips supply or where what is available is unaffordable to local communities.
+We are helping by engaging our scientists to adjust processes and recipes and by using local raw materials to develop innovative products using accessible, plant-based proteins which also help to avoid GHG emissions.

 Mother and daughter cooking